 Pre-athletic training students at Central progress through an educational sequence that stresses critical thinking skills and fulfills prerequisite requirements for top graduate programs.

-The pre-athletic training major is affiliated with exercise science.
+The pre-athletic training major is affiliated with kinesiology.

 Learn more about this discipline in the course catalog.